AshutoshAgarwal01/CovidPred_Repro/README.md

 We used [CloDSA](https://github.com/joheras/CLoDSA) library for image augmentation.
 We further created one more dataset by combining original dataset and all augmented datasets.
 Thus we had total 27 datasets.

+## Prerequisites
+Image augmentation library CloDSA must be installed on the machine before proceeding further.

+### Steps to install CloDSA
+This library needs a number of packages to be pre-installed before installing clodsa.
+* Execute script \Scripts\CheckPkgs.py to check if all pre-requisites to install CloDSA are met.
+This script will list packages that are needed for CloDSA but are missing on machine.
+Install all missing packages.
+* Install CloDSA following instructions mentioned here https://github.com/joheras/CLoDSA

 ## How to recreate data
 Following steps explain how to create datasets for training using code in this repository.